Accelerated Second Degree (ASD), Nursing

-- General Biology* (4 credits) (Science Prerequisite Course).
-This course will be waived for students who have earned a grade of B or better in Anatomy and Physiology I* and II* and Microbiology*.
+- General Biology (4 credits) (Science Prerequisite Course).
+This course may be waived for students who have earned a grade of B or better in Anatomy and Physiology I and II and Microbiology.

 - Anatomy and Physiology I (4 credits) (Science Prerequisite Course)

 - Anatomy and Physiology II (4 credits) (Science Prerequisite Course)